tonylook/Hidden-Files-Viewer-macOS-/README.md

 next i give permission to the file with: chmod +x hide.command

-so double click on it and enjoy (run with terminal app)
+so double click on it and enjoy (run with terminal)